NicolasIRAGNE/gitsoviet/README.md

       openai_api_key: ${{ secrets.OPENAI_API_KEY }}
 ```

+### Run automatically on this repository
+To generate a poster whenever changes land on `main` or when a `revolutionary` tag is pushed, store your API key in the `OPENAI_API_KEY` repository secret and keep your default branch protected so only trusted merges and tags run the workflow.
+The included `.github/workflows/self-propaganda.yml` uses the commit’s associated pull request to drive the prompt and falls back gracefully if no PR is found.

 ## Inputs
 - `pull_number` (**required**): Target pull request number.
 - `image_prompt` (optional): Extra art direction appended to the generated prompt.